 So how do you know you are getting good value for your financial commitment?
 Just like with any other purchase decision — do your homework and shop around!
 And we are here to point you in the right direction.

 Not quite ready to commit?
-Read more about other essential property data API characteristics to consider.
+Get our API buyer's guide to learn about other essential characteristics to consider.

 API pricing isn’t cut and dried.

 Learn the factors that may vary from vendor to vendor and how to make sense of it all.

 The sooner you identify your specific needs in a property data API and the factors that affect vendor pricing, the easier it gets.
 We pulled together a few not-often-considered cost drivers when it comes to data API pricing that should be on your radar when taking cost into consideration.
 And to make your checklist even easier, we have put together a simple, downloadable cost calculator to help you make a well-informed investment decision.

 Typical API pricing plans factor cost based on the number of API calls needed per term (usually monthly).
 Look at your demand for the data.
 In standard economics fashion, the more your demand for the data, the greater the supply and the lower cost to you per API call.
 Predicting your call volume can be difficult and pay-as-you-go is often not an option, so monitor your usage.
 Are you paying for unused calls?
 Consider what else could you do with your data.